sarthak93/blog/_posts/2025-06-23-infrastructure-and-intelligence.md

----
+export const meta = {
-title: "Five Years Later: Infrastructure, Intelligence, and the Things Worth Building"
+  title: "Five Years Later: Infrastructure, Intelligence, and the Things Worth Building",
-description: "Why I'm writing again after the silent years, and how physical systems thinking led me to AI infrastructure."
+  description: "Why I'm writing again after the silent years, and how physical systems thinking led me to AI infrastructure.",
-date: 2025-06-26
+  date: "2025-06-26",
-tags:
-  - infrastructure
-  - AI
-  - digital-twins
-  - systems
----
+  tags: ["infrastructure", "AI", "digital-twins", "systems"], };

+# Five Years Later: Infrastructure, Intelligence, and the Things Worth Building

 There are things I’ve built that no one will ever see.